Questions for Paul Brown

 Guys has always been Europe’s most prestigious dental school Its research is rated 5 stars in every department.
 Cambridge and Oxford don’t teach dentistry as dental schools have always been sited in centres of large populations – Guys serving The City, South London and the whole of South East England.

 We had a particularly strong year group.
 Many friends are now leading oral surgeons or working in top West End practices as they reach the pinnacle of their careers.
-One of them even has become Asian Business Woman of the Year
+One of them has even become Asian Business Woman of the Year

 Why Aldeburgh and Suffolk?